 - powerful for modeling and theorem proving.
 "Variables" describe whole domains rather than individual elements.
 Rules are often bi-directional, allowing expansions before reductions.
 A program is an functional application that gets reduced to canonical form.
 Falls somewhere between LogicProgramming and FunctionalProgramming.

 - It's worth noting that a number of the styles above are

 - based more or less directly on mathematical models

 New paradigms are often not well received by those accustomed to earlier styles.

-is designed to support elements of procedural programming, object-based programming, object-oriented programming, and generic programming.
+is designed to support elements of procedural programming, object-based programming, object-oriented programming, functional programming, and generic programming.

 Designers and programmers can decide how to build a program using any or a mix of these paradigm elements.

 Thus a programmer can write a program in C++ that

 - is a purely procedural program

 - uses methods of generic programming